guyulongcs/Leetcode/README.md

 # Leetcode

-C++ program for problems in Leetcode https://leetcode.com
+C++ programs for problems in Leetcode https://leetcode.com